Brisbane Green Buildings Incentive Policy

 How to apply

 Read the supporting information for the criteria you wish to apply for and prepare the necessary documentation.
-Applications will open from 1 July 2022 to 31 December 2023.
+Applications are open from 1 July 2022 to 31 December 2023.
+Please note that a lodgement fee applies.
+For further details refer to the Schedule of Fees and Charges in Council's Budget documents.

 Final approval is subject to Council endorsement.